-Höegh Autoliners Management AS carries out the day-to-day management of the group under a management agreement with Höegh Autoliners Holdings AS.
+Höegh Autoliners Management AS carries out the day-to-day management of the group.
 All Norwegian employees are employed by this entity.

 Höegh Autoliners AS is a fully integrated RoRo entity.
 The company has a number of subsidiaries supporting the commercial activities worldwide.
 The company is the commercial entity that enters into all the customer contracts and issues the bill of ladings.

-Höegh Autoliners Shipping Pte is a shipowning subsidiary of Höegh Autoliners Holdings AS incorporated in Singapore.
+Höegh Autoliners Shipping Pte is a shipowning subsidiary of Höegh Autoliners Management AS incorporated in Singapore.
 The company conducts its business under tonnage tax regime in Singapore.

 Höegh Wallem Ship Management Pte Ltd is a 50/50 joint venture between Höegh Autoliners and Wallem Shipmanagement, performing shipmanagement on Höegh Autoliners' owned vessels.